-I share a variation of this post on how to have a stress-free holiday eating experience almost every year, but it’s worth re-sharing because I know it’s something that’s on most of your minds right now, what with Thanksgiving coming up next week (and the December holiday extravaganza after that).
+I share a variation of this post on how to have a stress-free holiday eating experience almost every year.
+I figure it’s worth updating and re-sharing because I know it’s something that’s on some of your minds right now, what with the month of December being a whirlwind of holiday parties, dinners, cookie swaps, etc.

 So – how do you enjoy the holidays in a way that embraces the deliciousness of the meals/parties but also leaves you feeling good, both physically and mentally?
 How can the holiday eating experience be joyful, not stressful?